Dhiershah/E-banking_Automation-Mini-Project/README.md

 # E-banking_Automation Mini-Project
- Build and Develop E-bankingAutomation_Mini-Project with Selenium Hybrid Automation Framework From Scratch.
+Build and Develop Hybrid Automation Framework From scratch with Java and Selenium.

 STAGES/PHASES
 -----------------